BalestraPatrick/RandomDroplr/README.md

 The app is optimized 4-inches iPhones only.

-I don't own any of the content which is showed on the app.
-Everything is loaded through a webView from the http://d.pr.i address.

 This is also an example that everything shared with a free Droplr plan is public, accessible from anywhere by anyone.
 Please be careful :)